ogmacorp/PyAOgmaNeo/examples/EXAMPLES.md

 ## The EnvRunner

 The EnvRunner is a simple way to automatically create AOgmaNeo systems for [OpenAI Gym](https://gym.openai.com/) tasks.
 It will automatically create the hierarchy and appropriate pre-encoders, by guessing reasonable settings.
 This is good enough for initial experimentation, but further control requires manual usage.
-Image-based environments require OpenCV in order to scale images to appropriate sizes.
+Image-based environments require [tinyscaler](https://github.com/Farama-Foundation/TinyScaler) in order to scale images to appropriate sizes.

 ## CartPole examples